FelixReuthlinger/MistlandsSinglePlayer/README.md

 ## Change log

+* 1.1.1 -> adding no skill drain as replacement for death tweaks
 * 1.1.0 -> ok, this was too easy, let's make it harder and less item drops
 * 1.0.6 -> several mod upgrades
 * 1.0.5 -> EL upgrade